akuklev/HOCC/reedy-types.md

 # Preliminaries

-# Inductive types and Derived structures
+# Inductive types and all their companions

-Recently, M. Shulman et al. has proposed defining universes `U` of types together with recursively defined operations `( ᵈ) : U → U` and `(≃) : (T : U) → (x y : T) → U`.
-The latter one maps a type to the type of eqivalences between its elements, while the former one can be used to define derived structures.

-Let us consider an inductive type, for example the data type of natural numbers:
+Everything below applies to every inductive type, but we'll use natural numbers as an illustrative example:
 ```
 inductive ℕ : *
   0 : ℕ
   ( ⁺) : ℕ → ℕ
 ```

-Such definition does not only generate the type ℕ itself, but also a number of associated types and operators.
+An inductive definition does not only generate the type (ℕ) itself, but also a number of associated types and operators.

+To write them down, we'll assume we have two recursively defined operations `( ᵈ) : U → U` and `(≃) : ∀{T : U} ∀(x y : T) U` on universes as recently proposed by M. Shulman et al.

-The type of the repective algebras:
+Every inductive type comes with the type of the repective algebras:
 ```
 structure ℕAlg<T : *> : *
   base : T